 We did not present Net Present Value as an output from our modelling.
-Instead, we presented average annualised cost to customers (AAC) to compare delivery models, with ranges representing key sensitivities.
+Instead, we presented average annualised cost to customers to compare delivery models, with ranges representing key sensitivities.
 In response to this query we have provided NPV values using Ofwat's standard discounting assumptions, in Table 4 below.
-This shows a slight difference in the rankings of different scenarios between AAC and NPV calculations due to the differences in mechanics and timings of payments between different models - however, these changes do not impact the overall conclusions in our report.
+Please note that this approach leads to NPVs in the same ranking as the ranking of the average annualised cost to customers, so does not impact the conclusion our report regarding the comparison between models.